LutzGross/esys-escript.github.io/README.md

 # Using escript

-To get started using escript see the user guide and the cookbook.
+To get started using escript please consult the user guide (user.pdf) and the (cookbook.pdf) cookbook.
-All of these documents are available at https://esys-escript.github.io/
+All of these documents are available here and at https://esys-escript.github.io/

 # Bugs